mbahng/mbahng-com/Research/ml/2012krizhevsky_alexnet.md

 [[1998lecun_lenet]]

 # Contributions
-   Implemented a large convnet (5 conv + 3 FC) with non-saturating neurons.
-   Trained with regularization such as dropout and data augmentation, which are low cost (translation, flips, crops) Achieve SOTA accuracy on ImageNet-1K of top-1 62.5% and top-5 83%.
+   Implemented a large convnet (5 conv + 3 FC) to achieve SOTA accuracy on ImageNet-1K of top-1 62.5% and top-5 83%.

 # Background

 # Architecture and Training